pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

         in a list so that we can iterate.
 If we didn't put total_irrad in a list, iteration will access each value of the Series, one at a time.
         The iteration returns a tuple.
-If there is a single array, pvlib unwraps the tuple of length 1.
-Unwrap the tuple here for consistency with the rest of pvlib.
+If there is a single array, the tuple is of length 1.
+As a convenience, pvlib unwraps tuples of length 1 that are assigned to ModelChain.results attributes.
         Returning mc is optional, but enables method chaining.
         """
         if mc.system.num_arrays == 1: